The Empty Room Inside Loneliness

 Sometimes it is you.

 The most visible loneliness is social loneliness.
 That one wears a name tag.
 Single man.
-Divorced man.
 Middle-aged man.
 Lives alone.
-No wife.
-No girlfriend visible to the public.
-No gang of friends shouting from downstairs.
-No one coming in the evening with a packet of singara and useless advice.
+No regular evening crowd.
+No gang of friends calling from downstairs.
+No one arriving with singara and useless advice.
 In a Bengali neighborhood, this is not privacy.
 This is an unsolved case.

 The neighbors may not ask directly.
-We are not barbarians.
-We are civilized people who ask indirectly with eyes, pauses, throat-clearing, and sentences that begin with “So, these days…” A man alone becomes a small municipal concern.
-Like a broken streetlight.
-Like a pond being filled illegally.
-Like a strange smell from the drain that everyone pretends not to notice while noticing with full concentration.
+We are civilized people.
+We ask indirectly, with eyes, pauses, throat-clearing, and sentences that begin with “So, these days…” A man alone becomes a small municipal concern, like a broken streetlight or a strange smell from the drain that everyone pretends not to notice while noticing with full concentration.

 Bengali society understands crowdedness better than loneliness.
 We know how to live with too many people in too little space.
-We know how to share walls, smells, opinions, festivals, pressure cooker whistles, and other people’s arguments.
-A family can discuss your digestion with the seriousness of a cabinet meeting.
-A neighbor can know who visited you last Thursday and still not know what grief is doing inside your skull.
+We share walls, smells, opinions, festivals, pressure cooker whistles, and other people’s arguments.
+A family can discuss digestion with the seriousness of a cabinet meeting.
+A neighbor can know who visited last Thursday and still not know what grief is doing inside someone’s skull.

 This is the first circle.